department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 <div class="call-out" markdown="1">

 ### Can I get this benefit?
-You can if you are a Veteran or the dependent of a Veteran who qualifies for transfer of entitlement for the Post-9/11 GI Bill, or you're the child of an active-duty Servicemember who is the recipient of a transfer of entitlement, and:
+You can if you're a Veteran or the dependent of a Veteran who qualifies for transfer of entitlement for the Post-9/11 GI Bill, or you're the child of an active-duty Servicemember who is the recipient of a transfer of entitlement, and:
   - You're eligible to get 100% of your Post-9/11 GI Bill benefits.
 [Is this me?](https://gibill.custhelp.com/app/answers/detail/a_id/947)
   - Your school participates in the [Yellow Ribbon Program for the 2015-16 school year](http://www.benefits.va.gov/GIBILL/yellow_ribbon/yrp_list_2015.asp ), **and**
   - You maintain continuous enrollment, full- or part-time, as defined by your school, **and**
-  - You are working toward the completion of your enrolled program.
+  - You're working toward the completion of your enrolled program.

 ### Who's covered?
-Veterans
+- Veterans
-Qualified dependents
+- Qualified dependents
 </div>

 ### What benefits can I get?